5 things to know when learning how to paddle boarding with your dog

-Paddle boarding with your dog is an excellent way to enjoy the outdoors together.
-However, taking your pup for a spin on your paddle board isn’t a walk in the park.
+Learning how to paddle board with your dog is an excellent way to enjoy the outdoors together.
+However, taking your pup for a spin on your paddle board isn’t always a walk in the park.
 But fear not, you can learn how to paddle board with your dog!

 Before you set sail with your dog, you will need to undergo necessary training in order for your dog to 1) feel comfortable on paddle board and 2) feel comfortable in the middle of a body of water.

 But before you get started, you need to be comfortable paddle boarding before you include a dog.
 Paddle boarding is easy to learn (anyone can do it!), but the more experienced you are, the easier and safer it will be for your pup.

 Paddle boarding with your dog will be simple if your dog is: